US trade court rules Trump tariffs illegal, but issues narrow block

 The two small businesses, toy company Basic Fun! and spice importer Burlap & Barrel, had argued the new tariffs were an attempt to sidestep a landmark U.S. Supreme Court decision that struck down the Republican president's 2025 tariffs imposed under the International Emergency Economic Powers Act.

-In his February order, Trump invoked Section 122 of the Trade Act of 1974, which allows for duties for up to 150 days to correct serious "balance of payments deficits" or head off an imminent depreciation of the dollar.
+Immediately after the Supreme Court ruling, Trump turned to the Section 122 statute, which allows for duties of up to 15% for up to 150 days to correct serious "balance of payments deficits" or head off an imminent depreciation of the dollar.

 Thursday's court ruling found the law was not an appropriate step for the kinds of trade deficits that Trump cited in his February order.